valentin-velev29/DLSS-24-GPT-2-Project/README.md

   * Topic modeling using BERTopic

 Classification:
-* [sentiment.ipynb](): Notebook for classifying the Amazon fashion item reviews to randomly sample by sentiment (see paper for more information)
+* [sentiment.ipynb](): Notebook for classifying the Amazon fashion item reviews to randomly sample by sentiment using SiEBERT (see paper for more information)
 * [topic_modeling.ipynb](): Notebook for topic modelling using BERTopic

 Synthetic Review Generation and Analysis: